Nancy D.W. Moure’s Endowed Scholarship helps students study American art history

 Moure started working at the loan office on campus to afford the expenses of college.

 “I didn't have time for extracurricular activities,” Moure shared.
-“I didn't attend any of the football games or any of that.”
+“I wasn't able to attend any of the football games or any of that.”

 She does not regret missing those events, and the education she earned at SDSU set her up for a successful career in the arts.